 - Sambucus Racemosa (European red elder, red elder, red elderberry, Red-berried Elderberry).

 Black elderberry is a shrub or small tree growing to 10 m tall and 6 m wide.
-It is not very picky plant and it grows in a variety of conditions including both wet and dry, preferably fertile soils, primarily in sunny locations, but will also tolerate some shade.
+It is not a very picky plant, and it grows in a variety of conditions, including both wet and dry, preferably fertile soils, primarily in sunny locations, but will also tolerate some shade.

-Black elderberries are native to Europe, North America and Asia with several regional varieties or as a group of several similar subspecies.
+Black elderberries are native to Europe, North America, and Asia, with several regional varieties or a group of several similar subspecies.

 Elder fruit is a glossy dark purple to black berry, 5-6 mm in diameter, produced in drooping, sometimes very numerous clusters in late autumn.

-All green parts of the elder tree are poisonous, due to cyanogenic glycosides (type of sugar which contains a cyanide group - plant's defensive mechanism).
-Elderberries can be eaten when fully ripe, but are still mildly poisonous in their unripe state - the berries are safe to eat after cooking and can be used to make jam, jelly, sauces, pies etc.
+All green parts of the elder tree are poisonous due to cyanogenic glycosides (a type of sugar that contains a cyanide group - a plant's defensive mechanism).
+Elderberries can be eaten when fully ripe but are still mildly poisonous in their unripe state - the berries are safe to eat after cooking and can be used to make jam, jelly, sauces, pies, etc.

-The flowers are commonly used in infusions, for syrups and similar.
-Berries and flowers are also used for making elderberry wine and other alcohol drinks.
+Flowers are commonly used in infusions, syrups, and similar.
+Berries and flowers are also used for making elderberry wine and other alcoholic drinks.
 Dried flowers and elderberries are often used for making tea.

 Red elderberry is a treelike shrub growing 3–6 m tall.
-It is native to Europe, parts of Asia and North America.
-It grows in various environments, like woodlands and other habitats, generally prefering moist areas.
+It is native to Europe, parts of Asia, and North America.
+It grows in various environments, like woodlands and other habitats, generally preferring moist areas.

-Like it's black cousin, it is grown as ornamental plant and for use as food and as remedy in traditional medicine.
+Like its black cousin, it is grown as an ornamental plant and for use as food and as a remedy in traditional medicine.

-Also, the fruits of both black and red elderberry are popular with birds, who can significantly decrease the crop - very important if elderberries are grown for fruit production.
+Also, black and red elderberry fruits are popular with birds, which can significantly decrease the crop - very important if elderberries are grown for fruit production.

-The easiest method of obtaining elderberry plants is in garden centers (or by ordering them on-line).
-One of the benefits of garden centers is that one buys certified elderberries ready to be planted on permanent location in the garden.
+The easiest method of obtaining elderberry plants is in garden centers (or by ordering them online).
+One of the benefits of garden centers is that one buys certified elderberries ready to be planted in a permanent location in the garden.
 This is important since there are many varieties of elderberries with various properties.

 Growing elderberries from seeds is also possible - elderberry seeds require two months of cold to be able to germinate.

 Elderberry plants can be obtained by rooting branch cuttings.
-This is also preferred method when larger number of plants are required.
+This is also the preferred method when a larger number of plants is required.

-Rooting in the water - cut the elderberry canes to around 20-25 cm (8-10 inches) in length, put in jars half-filled with water and place near the window.
-Change water every few days.
+- Rooting in the water - cut the elderberry canes to around 20-25 cm (8-10 inches) in length, put them in jars half-filled with water, and place them near the window.
+Change the water every few days.
 After 7-8 weeks, cuttings will start to root and start to grow.
-Roots started in water are very gentle - carefully plant the elderberries on their permanent position, or in larger flower pot/container for a season or two.
+Roots started in water are very gentle - carefully plant the elderberries in their permanent position or in a larger flower pot/container for a season or two.

-Rooting in the soil - cut the elderberry canes to around 20-25 cm (8-10 inches) in length and place in the jar with water for a day.
-Fill flower pots or suitable containers with good flower pot, place elderberry cuttings and water thoroughly.
-Keep the soil moist, but also be sure that pot/container has enough drainage holes.
-After 6-8 weeks on sunny position (windowsill, for example), plants will start to grow - don't transplant them yet.
-If possible, leave them for one season in the same pots and transplant them on permanent location next year.
+- Rooting in the soil - cut the elderberry canes to around 20-25 cm (8-10 inches) in length and place them in the jar with water for a day.
+Fill flower pots or suitable containers with good flower pots, place elderberry cuttings, and water thoroughly.
+Keep the soil moist, but also be sure that the pot/container has enough drainage holes.
+After 6-8 weeks on a sunny position (windowsill, for example), plants will start to grow - don't transplant them yet.
+If possible, leave them for one season in the same pots and transplant them in a permanent location next year.

-The simplest way for rooting plants in the soil is by planting several elderberry cuttings on their permanent location in late winter.
+The simplest way to root plants in the soil is by planting several elderberry cuttings in their permanent location in late winter.
 During spring, leave the strongest plant and remove or replant other plants.

 However, when given optimum conditions, they will grow stronger and healthier and yield larger crops.

-Make a hole some 50 cm (20 inches) wide and deep, add some compost and aged manure, mix with the soil and refill the hole, leaving enough room for elderberry plant and root ball.
-If there is a danger o wind, stick the pole of suitable length and thickness into the soil.
-Plant the elderberry into the soil, press the soil firmly, tie the plant to the pole and water thoroughly.
+Make a hole some 50 cm (20 inches) wide and deep, add some compost and aged manure, mix with the soil, and refill the hole, leaving enough room for elderberry plants and root balls.
+If there is a danger o wind, stick a pole of suitable length and thickness into the soil.
+Plant the elderberry into the soil, press the soil firmly, tie the plant to the pole, and water thoroughly.
 And that is all.

 Elderberries respond well to fertilizers, however, they have shallow roots and digging in the fertilizers must be done carefully in order to avoid roots damage.